kap6174/SNS3/README.md

 ## Usage

-Run the Main Script: Execute the NIDS with `sudo` privileges due to the need for raw packet access and iptables modifications:
+Run the Main Script: Execute the NIDPS with `sudo` privileges due to the need for raw packet access and iptables modifications:
 ```bash
 sudo ~/scapy-env/bin/python main.py
 ```